 Aerial lift is a broad term for the various different types of diesel and electric work platforms.
 Each variation comes with its own share of capabilities and strengths to help you boost the productivity and efficiency in your business.
 An essential element that goes hand in hand with all of the different types of lifts, is aerial lift certification.

-If your company uses any of the following types of aerial lifts, or you’re an individual operator who wishes to operate work platforms, employers are responsible for providing training to employees to create a safe, danger-free workplace and work safely with the different kinds of lifts.
+If your company uses any of the following types of aerial lifts, or you’re an individual operator who wishes to operate work platforms, employers are responsible for providing the training you need to create a danger-free workplace and work safely with the different kinds of lifts.

-Snorkel is a company that creates and sells many types of aerial work platforms that are used for both small and large projects, from indoor duct work to tree care.
-These types of aerial lifts require separate sets of skills, confirming the need for a comprehensive aerial lift training program.
+Snorkel is a company that creates and sells many types of aerial lifts and scissor lifts that are used for both small and large projects, from indoor duct work to tree care.
+These different kinds of lifts require separate sets of skills, confirming the need for a comprehensive aerial lift training program.

 Designed to move in only one direction, Manlifts are mainly used to transport workers between the different floors of a building.
 While they may seem straightforward, manlifts have been the cause of a handful of deadly accidents over the years.
 To understand how to use manlifts properly, you need manlift training.

 Genie Lift is a company that manufactures different types of aerial lifts and scissor lifts.
 One of their most used models is a one-person scissor lift, which is used indoors to lift and handle heavy and awkward materials.
 Out of the different types of lifts, the genie lift is designed for tight spaces and narrow aisles, coming with its own set of unique risks.
 Get your genie lift certification and prevent deadly accidents.

 The top lift brands and scissor lift manufacturers for each of the main categories of aerial lifts are:

 Popular scissor lift manufacturers include JLG Lift, Haulotte, and MEC.